curtmorgan3/quest-bound-docs/docs/attributes/attributes.md

   - A value that is always exactly one of two possible states
   - True or False, Yes or No, On or Off, etc

+The type of attribute dictates what sort of automations it can have.

 ## What should be an Attribute?

 If the answer to any of these questions is yes, it should probably be an attribute.
+It is not uncommon for a rulest to have hundreds of attributes.

 - Does this value change while my game is being played?
 - Is this value potentially different for every character or creature that has it?